housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Let's get ready to rumble
 ==================
 Let's set up [Sass](http://sass-lang.com/) as our CSS preprocessor.
-For a project that has already been set up, we can do this with the following command.
+For a project that has already been set up, you can do this with the following command.

 {% highlight bash %}
 ng set defaults.styleExt scss